-Students learn best with hands-on projects and problems with practical purpose [5].
-Laboratory based, experimental problems are very good for demonstrating many aspects of engineering problem solving.
-Unfortunately, many laboratory environments are set up as "exercises" which typically have very clear, predetermined outcomes.
+Hands-on projects and problems with practical purpose tend to help students learn best [5].
+Laboratory based projects are the best vehicle for demonstrating many aspects of engineering problem solving situations.
+But in most cases, laboratory environments are set up as "exercises" which have very clear, predetermined outcomes.
 This is done to reinforce lecture material that is presented in related courses [6].
-The students are exposed to "canned" lab experiments and therefore, the lab becomes fairly well-defined and moderately deterministic.
-This forces the results to follow a fairly well-defined path.
-Experiments of this type are very good for demonstrating basic inherent skills that the students need to know.
+These "canned" laboratory experiments are a strong complement to the course theoretical content.
+These types of labs have a very well-defined, deterministic outcome which reinforces basic inherent skills that the students need to master.
 Many professors are comfortable with this approach since the outcomes of the lab experiment are well defined and can be assessed and evaluated with very clear guidelines.

 However, this does not exploit the laboratory experience to its fullest.
-Students get the impression that the experimental environment is very similar to the classroom environment where homework problems and tests have very explicit answers given the problem statement.
+Students get the impression that the experimental environment is very similar to the classroom environment where homework problems and tests have explicit answers given the problem statement.
 Unfortunately most, if not all, engineering problems do not follow this cookbook approach.
 Students must be afforded the experience of problems that require them to formulate solutions to problems with no specific straight-line structure to the solution - they must learn how to "think outside the box" [7].

-The laboratory environment is an excellent opportunity to force the students to "think on their own".
-Real-world laboratory exercises and experimental approaches clearly show that there is not always an "answer at the back of the book".
+Laboratory is the one place where students have the opportunity to "think on their own" and assemble separate pockets of knowledge to solve a complete problem.
+The biggest advantage is that real-world exercises and experimental approaches clearly show that there is not always an "answer at the back of the book".
 While students at times become frustrated by this, they learn that they need to employ many of their STEM skills in order to solve even the simple problems.
-Industry advisors have clearly identified the need for students to be exposed to a real-world laboratory environment where modern instrumentation and computers interface in performing data acquisition and data reduction [9, 10, 11].
+Advisors from industry have clearly identified that students need to be exposed to a real-world laboratory environment where modern instrumentation and computers interface in performing data acquisition and data reduction [9, 10, 11].

-Experiments play a very critical role in validating analytical models and hypotheses.
-Students must feel comfortable in a laboratory environment and must not feel foreign to lab equipment, instrumentation, etc. Students must also feel comfortable formulating solutions to real engineering problems using all of the STEM tools available to them.
+Students must feel comfortable with formulating solutions to problems where no specific solution may be possible or a variety of different solutions may exist.
+Experiments are a critical part of helping students cope with this unknown situation.
+Students must also feel comfortable formulating solutions to real engineering problems using all of the STEM tools available to them.
 The STEM must become an integral part of their learning process throughout their entire educational and professional careers - the students must, in essence, "live the material" every day and in every course.
-The disjointed presentation of the material must cease to exist if this is to happen.
+Course materials must cease to be presented in this disjointed fashion if this is to happen.